Living Fossils: The 300-Million-Year Story of Kanakana

 Initial Glimpses of Dreams and Visions for the Future

-Restoration dreams: Vision of kanakana (piharau) returning to "abundant harvestable numbers"
+Mohi's restoration dreams: Vision of kanakana (piharau) returning to Waikanae waters and hopes for the future

 Cultural revival: Hopes for traditional knowledge continuation and expansion